List of smoking bans: United States

 There is no federal law in the United States concerning smoking in private businesses and workplaces.
 Therefore, such policies are entirely a product of state and local criminal and occupational safety and health laws.
 As a result, the existence and aggressiveness of smoking bans varies widely throughout the United States, ranging from total bans (even outdoors), to no regulation of smoking at all.
 Jurisdictions in the greater South tend to have the least restrictive smoking bans or no statewide bans at all.
 In the U.S., 28 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands, plus hundreds of cities and counties, have enacted comprehensive smoke-free laws covering workplaces, restaurants, and bars.

 According to Americans for Nonsmokers' Rights, as of January 2021, 82.1% of the U.S. population is covered by bans on smoking in "workplaces, and/or restaurants, and/or bars, by either a state, commonwealth, or local law," although only 61.1% are covered by bans in all workplaces and restaurants and bars.

 As of October 2018, 29 states have banned smoking in all general workplaces and public places, including bars and restaurants (though many of these exempt tobacconists, cigar bars, casinos, private clubs, and/or small workplaces).
 Six have enacted smoking bans exempting all adult venues including bars, and in some cases casinos and restaurants (Tennessee exempts any place not admitting patrons under 21).
 Georgia, Idaho, Nevada, New Hampshire, North Carolina, and Virginia have particularised state laws banning smoking in specific places but leaving out all others.
 The remaining 10 states have no statewide smoking bans at all, though many cities and/or counties in those states have enacted local smoking bans to varying degrees (except Oklahoma, which prohibits local governments from regulating smoking at all).

-As of November 2025, nineteen Massachusetts towns and cities, totaling over 586,000 people, have adopted Nicotine Free Generation regulations.
+As of July 2026, twenty-six Massachusetts towns and cities, totaling over 695,000 people, have adopted Nicotine Free Generation regulations.
 These regulations prohibit the sale of nicotine products to people born after a specific date, such as those born after January 1, 2004.
-The communities include Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Hopkinton, Malden, Manchester-by-the-Sea, Melrose, Needham, Newton, Pelham, Reading, Somerville, Stoneham, South Hadley, Wakefield, and Winchester.
+The communities include Amherst, Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Easthampton, Hardwick, Hopkinton, Leverett, Malden, Manchester-by-the-Sea, Medfield, Melrose, Needham, Newton, Northampton, Pelham, Reading, Rockport, Somerville, Stoneham, South Hadley, Wakefield, and Winchester.

 As for U.S. jurisdictions that are not states, as of November 2012 smoking is banned in all public places (including bars and restaurants) in American Samoa, the District of Columbia, Puerto Rico and United States Virgin Islands.
 Guam prohibits smoking in restaurants, but not in any other workplaces.
 The Northern Mariana Islands prohibits smoking in most workplaces and in restaurants but not in bars.